Genesis 25

 The boys grow: Esau a hunter, Jacob a tent dweller.
 One day, Esau returns famished, and in a moment of hunger he trades his inheritance for a bowl.

 Esau is a skillful hunter.
 He knows the wild.
 His hands are quick.
 He brings home the meat.
 He is the kind of man who gets things done in the world - strong, active, capable.
 Isaac loves him for it.
-The text is not condemning Esau's character.
-It is setting up the contrast: strength and capability are not what the covenant runs on.
+The text honors Esau's character, and uses it to set up the contrast: the covenant runs on grace, not on strength or capability.

 Jacob is tam - often translated “plain,” but it also means “whole, complete, blameless.”
 He dwells in tents.
 Tents are the dwellings of pilgrims and priests - people who live in the presence of God.
 Rebekah loves him.
 Her love, and the oracle she has received, are aligned.

 Isaac loves Esau because he did eat of his venison.
 The love is conditional - transactional.
-Isaac has not yet learned what the text is trying to teach him: that the covenant is not earned by works or by bringing home what is desired.
+Isaac has not yet learned what the text is trying to teach him: that the covenant runs by God's own choosing, not by what a son brings home from the field.
 Rebekah knows better.
 She has heard the word from God.

 Esau comes from the field hungry.
 He sees the red lentil stew and is overwhelmed by appetite.
 “Feed me,” he says, “I am faint.”
 The hunger is real.
 But the text is asking: how real is it, really?
 And Jacob, watching, makes a calculation.
 He does not steal.
 He does not force.
 He offers.
 Esau has a choice.